logo for pulau-pangkor.com

 Back to the top

 Teluk Senangin is not a very developed beach.
 During the weekends it can be a bit busier, especially during holidays and then the food stalls will be open.
 Locals come here for a daytrip and a picnic at the seaside.
-However, at week days you will probably the end only visitor and the whole beach is yours.
+However, during week days the beach is all yours.

 Getting there